cesartablas/vis-loans/README.md

 - I would probably move the graph right above the title, and move the question and description beneath it.
 That way, what’s visual comes first and before the page fold

-I prepared the second version taking some of this feedback into consideration and posted it on Udacity's forum.
+I prepared the [second version](http://cesartablas.github.io/vis-loans/index2.html) taking some of this feedback into consideration and posted it on Udacity's forum.
 I received the following feedback:

-#####**Stephen:**
+**@Stephen1:**

 - What do you notice in the visualization?